accso/java9-jigsaw-depvis/README.md

     * String
     * configure a title for the diagram

-### TODOs
+### TODOs, LOP, Backlog, Ideas, ...
 No software is ready, ever ;-) So here are some ideas left (any other feedback very welcome!):

-1. Include n-transitivity for requires-public
+- [ ] Include n-transitivity for requires-public
-2. Allow filtering of individual relationships (black/white listing)
+- [ ] Allow filtering of individual relationships (black/white listing)
-3. Include uses/provides relationships
+- [ ] Include uses/provides relationships
-4. Include a module's package names
+- [ ] Include a module's package names
-5. Include a module's hash value
+- [ ] Include a module's hash value
-6. Currently, DepVis only shows modules from the Observable Modules (= module path and system modules).
+- [ ] Currently, DepVis only shows modules from the Observable Modules (= module path and system modules).
 Also allow to show modules from a Configuration.
-7. Allow to configure colors, line styles etc. from outside (currently one needs to change Java class depvis.GraphVizHelper.java and recompile).
+- [ ] Allow to configure colors, line styles etc. from outside (currently one needs to change Java class depvis.GraphVizHelper.java and recompile).
-8. Adding a GraphViz legend seems only possible with `rankdir=LR`.
+- [ ] Adding a GraphViz legend seems only possible with `rankdir=LR`.
 This settings then flips the whole graph (as it cannot be done in a subgraph only).
 Any way to get around this?

 ### Acknowledgments
 Thx to the GraphViz team (http://www.graphviz.org) for this magic tool!